 And while exploring Naha, don’t forget to try some of Okinawa’s unique dishes such as Goya Champuru (stir-fry vegetables), Rafute (pork belly), and Okinawa Musubi (rice ball with fried egg and spam)!

-I also had some of the creamiest soft serve ice cream in the streets of Naha City – try unique Japanese flavors such as Azuki (red bean), Matcha (green tea), or Sakura (cherry blossom)!
+When you are out on town, keep your eyes out for ice cream!
+I had some of the creamiest soft serve ice cream in the streets of Naha City – try unique Japanese flavors such as Azuki (red bean), Matcha (green tea), or Sakura (cherry blossom)!

 Where to Stay in Naha Okinawa